 COP26 highlighted the focus on sustainability.
 Now, regulators are turning that attention into draft proposals and plans to capture firm’s ESG profile – notably around disclosures.
 Firms must allocate sufficient expertise and resources to keeping up with regulatory changes.

 To manage sustainability changes, opportunities and risks look at our financial services ESG hub.

 As we move past the emergency phase of coronavirus, regulators are shifting towards new requirements and tightening existing rules.
 Firms are struggling to keep up with the stream of resources – reports, discussion papers, draft proposals – that are being published.
 Keep up to date with regulatory changes through our weekly financial services regulatory blog.

 Regulators have issued subtle warnings as reminders for financial services firms that they must maintain the integrity of their regulatory returns.
 This includes looking at remediation plans, self-assessments, operating models, control environments, and independent assurance.

-We will publish our regulatory handbook 2022 in January, which looks at the regulatory landscape for financial services.
-Download your copy of the UK regulatory handbook 2021.
+We have recently published our regulatory handbook, which looks at the regulatory landscape for financial services.
+Download your copy of the UK regulatory handbook 2022.